ananyakotia/idli_ext/README.md

 5. Compatibility across systems — users only update their paths, not the code
 6. Ensures consistency, reproducibility, and minimal manual intervention

-## Repository layout
+## Repository layout for NSS Labour Dataset (1987 – 2011)
-NSS_Labor/                                      # Main folder

-├── 00_preamble.do                              # This sets up the coding enviroment to configure paths, install packages, and register shared directories
+This repository titled `idli_ext` contains the full codebase for cleaning, harmonizing, and preparing the NSS Labour datasets for the years **1987 to 2011**.

+idli_ext
+└── code
+└── nss
+└── nss_lab

+Within the `nss_lab` folder, there are multiple do files:

-├── 00_master_nss_lab.do                        # This is the master script, it runs the entire pipeline
+1. 00_master_nss_lab.do                         # This is the master script, it runs the entire pipeline

-│   Household-level cleaning scripts (HC)       # This includes scripts for cleaning household level NSS labor datasets for years 1987-2011
+2. Household-level cleaning scripts(*_hc)       # These are multiple .do files for cleaning household level NSS labor datasets for years 1987-2011
-│
-│   Person-level cleaning scripts (PC)          # This includes scripts for cleaning personal level NSS labor datasets for years 1987-2011
+3. Person-level cleaning scripts (*_pc)         # These are multiple .do files for cleaning personal level NSS labor datasets for years 1987-2011

-│   Harmonization scripts                       # This includes scripts for district code harmonization, industry code harmonization, and occupation code harmonization
+4. Harmonization scripts                        # These are multiple .do files for district, industry and occupation code harmonization

-│
-└── README.md/
+Additionally, there is:

+1. A **preamble** file located in the `nss` folder that initializes the coding environment to configure paths, install packages, and register shared directories
+2. A **district concordance** folder in the `nss` folder used for harmonizing district identifiers across survey rounds.

-**NOTE**: Household-level cleaning scripts (HC) and Person-level cleaning scripts (PC) are for cleaning the microdatasets, as an user you don't need to execute them seperately.
+**NOTE**: Household-level cleaning scripts (HC) and Person-level cleaning scripts (PC) are for cleaning the micro datasets, as an user you don't need to execute them separately.
 The ***Master do-files run the entire workflow.***

-**Please note that, similar datasets for ASI (Annual Survey of Industries), NSS (National Sample Surveys) Consumption, and NSS enterprises will be uploaded soon in the IDLI website.
-The README file gets updated accordingly.**
+**Please note that, similar datasets for ASI (Annual Survey of Industries), NSS (National Sample Surveys) Consumption, and NSS enterprise will be uploaded soon on the IDLI website.
+The README file will get updated accordingly.**

 ## How to Use the Code

-## Download Raw Data
+### Download Raw Data

-Raw NSS and ASI datasets (CSV and DTA) are publicly available on the IDLI website. (https://www.idli.dev/)
+Raw NSS and ASI datasets (CSV and DTA) are publicly available on the MOPSI and IDLI website (https://www.idli.dev/).
 Download them and store them anywhere (**preferably `Documents` folder**) on your system.

+### Clone `idli_ext` GitHub repository

+Clone the repository and place it inside the shared directory referenced by your `global root` (e.g., Dropbox or OneDrive) so the relative paths defined in `00_preamble.do` resolve correctly.

+### Set Your System Path

+In the provided preamble script, simply enter **your local system** path ("C:/Users/username\_as\_per\_your\_system" OR "/users/username\_if\_using\_a\_mac\_device/Documents") where the raw datasets are stored.

+You DO NOT need to:

+- edit code logic
+- modify global macros
+- change any processing steps

+Only update the required path location where indicated.

-Run the master do-file in Stata
+### Run the master do-file on Stata

-Open Stata and run the master script:
+Open Stata and run the master script: do `00_master_nss_lab.do`

-do `00_master_nss_lab.do`

 This will:

 1. Check/install required packages (if enabled in preamble)
 2. Run year-specific household and person cleaning scripts
 3. Apply variable harmonization and code mappings
 4. Validate outputs and export .dta and .csv files into the output folder

-## Check outputs
+### Check outputs
-After the master run completes, go to your output folder (value of `$NSS_OUT`) and verify files like:
+After the master run completes, go to your output folder and verify if a `nss_lab_final.dta` dataset is saved.

-nss_labour_1983_clean.dta
-nss_labour_1987_clean.dta

-... etc.
+Note: District concordance spreadsheet in `documentation/district_concordance/` are imported directly by the Stata code to reconcile NSS labor district codes before merging or validation.

-## How to run only part of the pipeline
+### How to run only part of the pipeline
-If you only want to run one round’s person or household cleaning (without running everything), run that specific file:
+If you only want to run one round’s person or household cleaning (without running everything), run that specific file after running the preamble:

 do `01_1_2007_clean_hc.do`   // household for 2007
 do `01_2_2007_clean_pc.do`   // person for 2007

 Important:*Only run individual scripts for inspection or validation.
 Do not modify them.*

-- `code/nss/` – Harmonization pipelines for NSS consumption, labor, and enterprise surveys along with shared resources such as district concordances.【C:code/nss/nss_cons/00_master_nss_lab.do†L21-L43】【C:code/nss/district_concordance/nss_lab_ent_dist_merge.do†L5-L45】
-- `documentation/` – Supporting materials referenced by the scripts (for example, district concordance workbooks consumed by `nss_lab_ent_dist_merge.do`).【C:code/nss/district_concordance/nss_lab_ent_dist_merge.do†L5-L45】

-The entire code base for the project is maintained on GitHub.
-The following is the folder structure we followed.

-GitHub --> idli_ext --> code --> nss --> nss_lab

-## Harmonization workflows
-### NSS surveys
-1. **Environment setup** – Run `code/nss/00_preamble.do` to configure system paths, toggle package installation, and register shared directories for NSS/ASI processing.【C:code/nss/00_preamble..do†L2-L144】 Update the `global root` candidates or add your own block if your folder structure differs.
-2. **Employment & labor** – Use `code/nss/nss_lab/00_master_nss_lab.do` to process person- and household-level files, derive consistent district/industry/occupation codes, and assemble analysis files and figures.【C:code/nss/nss_lab/00_master_nss_lab.do†L21-L43】 Downstream scripts in the same folder build shared concordances (`02_nss_consistent_districts.do`, `03_consistent_industry_codes.do`, etc.)

-## Data & documentation assets
-- District concordance spreadsheets in `documentation/district_concordance/` are imported directly by the Stata code to reconcile NSS labor and enterprise district codes before merging or validation.【C:code/nss/district_concordance/nss_lab_ent_dist_merge.do†L5-L45】
-- Additional methodological notes, cleaning logs, and institutional documents live under `documentation/` and can be referenced as needed when adapting the workflows.

-## Getting started
+## Requirements
-1. **Prerequisites** – Stata 17 or later (MP/SE) with access to the proprietary NSS microdata.
-Some scripts optionally install user-written packages listed in `00_preamble.do`.
-2. **Clone the repository** and place it inside the shared directory referenced by your `global root` (e.g., Dropbox or OneDrive) so the relative paths defined in `00_preamble.do` resolve correctly.【C:code/nss/00_preamble.do†L2-L144】
-3. **Configure globals** – Modify `code/nss/00_preamble.do` if your environment differs, then run it from Stata to set `$idl`, `$idl_git`, `$code`, and other macros.
-4. **Run the desired master script** – For example, `do code/nss/nss_cons/00_master_nss_lab.do` will call all round-specific cleaners and append routines for the consumption surveys.【C:code/nss/nss_cons/00_master_nss_lab.do†L21-L43】 Monitor the log files (where provided) to verify each block completes.
+1. Stata 17 or higher
+2. Basic system path defined by the user
+3. Raw data downloaded from the MOPSI/IDLI website
+4. Internet connection optional (only for installing missing SSC packages)

-All required Stata packages — including `gtools`, `reghdfe`, `grstyle`, `palettes`, `distinct`, `ftools`, `mipolate`, `nicelabels`, and others — are automatically checked and installed in the script.
+All required Stata packages — including `gtools`, `reghdfe`, `grstyle`, `palettes`, `distinct`, `ftools`, `mipolate`, `nicelabels`, and others are automatically checked and installed in the script.

 Users may install additional packages locally, **but project scripts should remain unchanged.**

 ## Best practices & rules